-COUNTRY COMPOSITION POWERS EFFECTS Germany: Democracy since 1949 (unified: 1990) Parliamentary republic Federal Multiparty system Pop.
-80.2 million Bundesrat (Federal Council) Approx. 60 members Delegations of provincial governments; vote en bloc Some over-representation of smaller provinces.
-Staggered terms (based upon duration of provincial governments); no dissolution.
-German bicameralism enables the provincial governments to participate in federal legislation and gives them a special veto over legislation that concerns their areas of concurrent legislative or executive power.
-Bills concerning concurrent legislative powers and bills requiring implementation by the provinces need the approval of both houses.
-For other legislation: a veto imposed by an absolute majority of the Bundesrat may be overturned by an absolute majority of lower house; a veto imposed by a two-thirds majority of Bundesrat can only be overturned by a two-thirds majority of lower house.
-In practice, about 60 per cent of legislation requires the approval of the upper house.
-Relations between the chambers depend greatly upon their party composition.
+Country Composition of second chamber Powers Effects Germany Democracy since 1949 (unified: 1990) Parliamentary republic Federal Multiparty system Population: 80.2 million Bundesrat Approximately 60 members Delegations of provincial governments; vote as a bloc Some over- representation of smaller provinces Staggered terms (based upon duration of provincial governments); no dissolution.
+German bicameralism enables provincial governments to participate in federal legislation and gives them a special veto over legislation on their areas of concurrent legislative or executive power.
+Bills concerning concurrent legislative powers and bills requiring implementation by provinces need approval of both houses.
+For other legislation: a veto imposed by an absolute majority of the Bundesrat may be overturned by an absolute majority of the lower house; a veto imposed by a two-thirds majority of the Bundesrat can only be overturned by a two-thirds majority of the lower house.
+In practice, about 60% of legislation requires the approval of the upper house.
+Relations between the chambers depend greatly on their party composition.
 Since the reunification of Germany in the 1990s, the party or coalition with a majority in the lower house has frequently been in a minority in the Bundesrat (due to disproportionality of representation and staggered election cycles).
 This has made the upper house a strong actor in the political system, occasionally enabling opposition parties to exercise, through the Bundesrat , a veto over much of the government's legislative programme.
-Australia: Democracy since 1901 Parliamentary monarchy Federal Pop.
-23.2 million 76 members: 12 from each state and two from each territory; all directly elected by a version of Single Transferable Vote.
-Six-year terms, with one-half elected every third year, subject to a double dissolution procedure.
-Agreement of the Senate required for all legislation, but the Senate may not amend or introduce money bills.
-If the Senate rejects a bill that has been passed by the lower house a second time, after an interval of three months, or passes a bill twice with amendments that the lower house does not agree to, the governor-general (acting on the advice of the prime minister), may order a double dissolution.
-Both chambers are dissolved and new elections held.
-The new chamber reconsiders the bill in dispute.
-If the Senate still objects, the bill may be referred to a joint session (in which the lower house, by its greater numbers, predominates).
-Owing to the different electoral system and distorted apportionment of seats on a geographical basis, the popular majority in the Senate can differ from that in the lower house, with third-party and minority-party members often holding the balance of power in the Senate.
-A double dissolution is costly (the prime minister's party might lose office), and it has been resorted to only six times-most recently in 1987.
-This means that the Australian Senate is a relatively powerful body.
-Netherlands: Democracy since 1917 Parliamentary monarchy Unitary Pop.
-16.8 million 75 members, elected by the members of the country's 12 provincial councils by proportional representation.
-Four-year terms, concurrent with terms of provincial councils (not necessarily concurrent with lower house).
-All bills initiate in the lower house, and the Senate may not amend legislation-it may only vote for or against a bill as a whole.
-Other than that, there are no formal constitutional restrictions on the legislative power of the Senate to veto legislation, and no formal constitutional way for the lower house to overturn such vetoes.
-Absolute veto over constitutional amendments- these require two-thirds majority in both houses.
+The Netherlands Democracy since 1917 Parliamentary monarchy Unitary Population: 16.8 million Eerste Kamer 75 members, elected by 12 provincial councils by proportional representation 4-year terms, concurrent with provincial councils (but not necessarily with lower house) All bills initiate in the lower house (Tweede Kamer), and the Eerste Kamer may not amend legislation- it may only vote for or against a bill as a whole.
+Other than that, there are no formal constitutional restrictions on the legislative power of the Eerste Kamer to veto legislation, and no formal constitutional way for the lower house to overturn such vetoes.
+Absolute veto over constitutional amendments-these require two- thirds majority in both houses.
 Theoretically expansive veto powers are in practice limited by a convention of deference to the lower house, based on a lack of popular legitimacy stemming from the process of indirect election.
-Other informal constraints- such as the part-time membership-also limit its power.
-Romania: Democracy since 1991 Semi- presidential republic Unitary Pop.
-20.1 million 137 members, directly elected for four-year terms.
-Members chosen by modified mixed member proportional system.
-This is similar, except in number of members and some incidental details, to the lower house.
-The approval of each of the two chambers is required for all legislation-by a simple majority in the case of ordinary laws and an absolute majority in the case of organic laws.
-Provided that if a chamber has not made a final decision on a bill within 45 days (or 60 days in the case of codes and complex laws), the bill is considered to be passed.
-Bills for organic laws and for the implementation of the Constitution must be initiated in the lower house; other bills are initiated in Senate.
-Two chambers meet in a joint session for certain non-legislative decisions.
-Romania is an example of a country in which the two houses have equal or nearly equal power, but where the chambers share a similar mode and timing of election, which usually results in the chambers having a similar political composition.
-The Senate therefore duplicates the work of the lower house.
+Other informal constraints-such as the part- time membership-also limit its power.
+Romania Democracy since 1991 Semi- presidential republic Unitary Population: 20.1 million Senat 137 members, directly elected for 4-year terms Members chosen by modified mixed member proportional system (which is similar, except in number of members and some incidental details, to the lower house) The approval of both chambers is required for all legislation-by a simple majority for ordinary laws and an absolute majority for organic laws.
+Provided that a chamber has not made a final decision on a bill within 45 days (or 60 days in the case of codes and complex laws), the bill is considered passed.
+Bills for organic laws and for the implementation of the Constitution must be initiated in the lower house; other bills are initiated in the Senat .
+The chambers meet in a joint session for certain non- legislative decisions.
+Romania is an example of a country in which both houses have equal or nearly equal power, but where the chambers share a similar mode and timing of election, which usually results in the chambers having a similar political composition.
+The Senat therefore duplicates the work of the lower house.